georgedashen/StructAlign/README.md

 # StructAlign-evaluator
 Benchmarking nine protein structure alignment algorithms on three downstream tasks.
 Running time and memory consumption are tested as well.
+We find large discrepancies between the alignment performance (e.g., TM-score, RMSD) and task accuracy performance of existing structure alignment tools.
+We demonstrate that structure information is useful for tasks including phylogeny reconstruction and function inference that are previously tackled by sequence-based alignment methods.
+Moreover, we show that structure information improves overall performance of existing tools in phylogeny reconstruction and function inference when combined with sequence information.
+Our evaluation on running time and memory consumption of these tools suggests that the trade-off between task accuracy and speed is still the major consideration in developing new alignment tools when applied in downstream tasks.
 For more details please see our manuscript on bioRxiv.

 <img src="img/Graphical_Abstract.png" alt="abstract" width="700">

 ## Acknowledgment
-We thank the excellent work done by the DALI, Foldtree, and TEMPROT, and also teams that have been working on protein structure datasets such as SwissTree, UniProt, and CAFA.
-Many codes of our work are based on existing public codes, and we adopt them for investigating other alignment tools.
+We thank the excellent work done by DALI, Foldtree, and TEMPROT, and also other teams that have been working on protein structure datasets such as SwissTree, UniProt, and CAFA.
+Many codes of our work are based on existing public codes, and we adopt them for our investigation.
 Although we call it _evaluator_ in this wage, we only showcase how we benchmark each tool on tasks we assess.
-The main contributions of our study are incorporating a wide spectrum of methods and tools, and considering different ways to utilize both sequence and structure information.
-We also performa analysis from our results and provide insight to how different methods perform differently in downstream tasks.

 ## Results
 <p float="left">
   <img src="img/Malisam_tm_score.png" width="60%" />